dmainagithub/Data-Science-Stuff/README.md

-I use this repository to save useful files that are important in Data Science work.
+I use this repository to store useful files for Data Science work.
+I am incrementally adding code for Data Science, including Excel scripts.